ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

    * `CPU reservation = CPU speed of ESXi server * number of vCPUs`
    * `RAM reservation = RAM size`
 * When you deploy an HA-pair of FortiGate Virtual Appliances to your instance, SNAT and firewall rules are defined on the Management NSX Edge Services Gateway (ESG).
 In addition, static routes on the FortiGate Virtual Appliances are defined to allow outbound HTTPS communications from your instance to the public network.
 These communications are needed for license activation and for acquiring the most updated security policies and content.
 * You cannot change the license level after service installation.
-To change the license level, you must remove the existing service and then reinstall the service by selecting a different license option.
+To change the license level, you must delete the existing service and then reinstall the service by selecting a different license option.
 * You must meet the following requirements to avoid failures with FortiGate Virtual Appliance:
    * At least two active ESXi servers are available for the two FortiGate VMs to be deployed with the anti-affinity rule of keeping the VMs on separate servers.
    * The two active ESXi servers have enough resources available so that one FortiGate VM can be hosted on each ESXi server with 100% CPU and RAM reservation.